-- Theft and Vandalism.
 According to statistics, stolen annually from U.S. businesses by employees is a staggering $50,000,000,000.
-This does not even take into account break-ins, burglaries, or robberies.
+This does not even consider break-ins, burglaries, or robberies.
 Even a break-in where nothing was taken but vandalism occurs costs money – there is downtime while cleaning up, the cost of repairs, and worst of all, that feeling of your business being violated.
-While insurance won’t take away that feeling, it will definitely help defray the costs.
+While insurance won’t take away that feeling, it will help defray the costs.

-- Damage to the Business.
-Whether it’s lightning, fire, flooding or frozen pipes – commercial insurance helps protect your business from the costs involved in making repairs after Mother Nature strikes.
+Whether it’s lightning, fire, flooding, or frozen pipes – commercial insurance helps protect your business from the costs involved in making repairs after Mother Nature strikes.
 And while nothing can prepare you for natural disasters, at least you can rest easy knowing that if the worst happens, you are prepared for it.

 Commercial Insurance is More Than Just the Structure

 When you think of commercial insurance, you might be picturing in your head, insurance that protects your business from fire, theft, or structural damage from acts of nature.
 While that is true, that is just a fraction of what commercial insurance does.
 Here are a few other ways that you are protected.

 - General Liability Insurance.
 This is the broader spectrum of insurance that provides coverage for your business and its activities.

 - Commercial Property Insurance.
 Your business property needs coverage just as much as your home or automobile.